Narrandera

 AreaSearch assessment of residential development drivers sees a low level of activity in Narrandera, placing the area among the bottom 25% of areas assessed nationally

-This year has seen $5.3 million in commercial approvals, suggesting limited commercial development focus.
-Compared to Rest of NSW, Narrandera records approximately 66% of building activity per person and ranks among the 43rd percentile nationally, implying somewhat limited buyer options while strengthening demand for established dwellings.
+This financial year has seen $5.3 million in commercial approvals, suggesting limited commercial development focus.
+Compared to Rest of NSW, Narrandera records about 66% of building activity per person and ranks among the 43rd percentile nationally, implying somewhat limited buyer options while strengthening demand for established dwellings.
 This level is below the national average, indicating the area's established nature and suggesting potential planning limitations.
-New building activity comprises 83.0% standalone homes and 17.0% townhouses or apartments, preserving Narrandera's low density character with an emphasis on detached housing attracting space-seeking buyers.
+New building activity comprises 83.0% standalone homes and 17.0% townhouses or apartments, preserving Narrandera's low density nature with an emphasis on detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development